Types of Bridges:

 According to inter-span:

-In a simply supported bridge, the width of the bridge is divided into the number of the individual spans.
+- In a supported bridge, the bridge’s width is divide into the number of individual spans.

-For each span in the simply supported bridge, the member load supported at both ends.
+- For each span in the supported bridge, the member load is may supported at both ends.

-In these types of bridge plates and truss, the girder has been used.
+- In these types of bridge plates and truss, the girder will be used.

 2: Continuous bridge:

 - The spans are continuous over the two or more than two supports.

-In continuous, the stresses have reduced due to the negative bending moments developed at the piers and abutments.
+- The stresses have reduced constantly due to the negative bending moments developed at the piers and abutments.

-In this type of bridge, the bending moment in the span is less than the simply supported bridge.
+- In this type of bridge, the bending moment in the span is less than the supported bridge.

 3: Cantilever bridge:

 - Cantilever bridge only supported at one end, and another end is free to space.

-Generally, we are joined two cantilever portions to make the way for vehicles and humans.
+- Generally, we are joined two cantilever portions to make way for vehicles and humans.

 According to superstructure:

 1: Suspension Bridge:

-The most expensive type of bridge and they are too strong and its span long distance such as across river.
+- The most expensive bridge type is too strong and its span long distance such as across river.

 - The main element is suspension cables stretching over two towers and can be attached at each end to another deep in the ground.

 - The span over 500 m up to 1400 m.

-Vertical smaller suspension cables are attached to the main cables to support the deck below.
+- Vertical smaller suspension cables are connected to the main wires to support the deck below.

 2: Beam Bridges:

-These are the oldest and simplest type of bridge consisting of vertical piers and horizontal beam.
+- These are the oldest and most specific types of bridges consisting of vertical piers and horizontal beams.

-It is suitable for an only short span but can be used for larger crossing by adding the additional piers.
+- It is suitable for only a short span but can be used for more extensive crossing by adding additional piers.

 - Span up to 10 to